System Design Space

 • VMware VMXNET3 and PVSCSI as paravirtualized I/O drivers.

-In practice, often used as a hybrid I/O layer on top of hardware-accelerated VMs.
+In practice, it often becomes a hybrid I/O layer on top of hardware-accelerated VMs.

 Hardware-accelerated